 The subsequent paper (2006) describes the situation after a few years of mining, describing what was accurate, what was incorrect, and why.
 This paper can be downloaded here.

 In essence, the volume of groundwater inflow was underestimated in the original model.
 The hydraulic conductivity of the majority of the rock mass was found to be similar.
-However a 30 m wide broken zone, representing less than 10% of the pit wall, resulted in nearly twice as much inflow as was predicted.
+However a 30 metre wide broken zone, representing less than 10% of the pit wall, resulted in nearly twice as much inflow as was predicted.

 The broken zone did not have a uniform permeability but consisted of sparely spaced vertical fractures.
 This characteristic made it difficult to detect the zone using only core logging and packer tests in individual boreholes.